christophihl/startupengineer/content/_repos/dat_sci_1/_index.md

 * Obtain large amounts of data via APIs or web scraping from the Internet
 * Clean and transform data
 * Explore and visualize data in a goal-oriented way
-* Model data using modern machine learning techniques with respect to classifications and predictive predictions
-* Communicate data and results in the form of products and applications

 ## Course structure

-Over the course of seven days you will complete 14 sessions.
+Over the course of 5 sessions you will complete 4 assignments.
 Each session will involve a small amount of lecturing on R concepts, and a large amount of time for students to complete coding and analysis problems.

 ## DataCamp <embed src="../../img/icons//datacamp.svg" align="center" height="30px" style="padding:0px 5px 5px 0px">

-If you have R-studio working and your github page set up (will be explained in detail in the corresponding chapter), you can get started with online tutorials from datacamp and you can begin messing around in R. In order to do so, join the NIT data science team on datacamp via the following link (Please register with your tuhh email address):
+If you have R-studio working and your github page set up (will be explained in detail in the corresponding chapter), you can get started with online tutorials from datacamp and you can begin messing around in R. In order to do so, join the TUHH data science team on datacamp via the following link (Please register with your tuhh email address):

 <!-- DOWNLOADBOX -->
 <div id="header">Website</div>
 <div id="container">
   <div id="first">{{% icon globe %}}</div>
-  <div id="second"><a href="https://www.datacamp.com/groups/shared_links/91287653ed5bd4c0f14e7c60e2d61a62dc1f1ba2afc84a4909665c00cd441f0c" target="_blank"><b>datacamp.com</b></a></div>
+  <div id="second"><a href="https://www.datacamp.com/" target="_blank"><b>tbd</b></a></div>
   <div id="clear"></div>
 </div>